Judging the Game

 While every game requires a Judge, it is vital to note that the Judge is not the most important person at the table.
 Everyone playing the game is participating for the express purpose of having fun, not necessarily to stroke someone else's ego.
 Furthermore, most of what one needs to serve as Judge is available elsewhere in the rules, as they are presented such that anyone who wishes to can know precisely how everything works.

 Thus, all the material presented in Judging the Game can be considered recommendations, not guidelines.
-The rest of the text for the Costumed Adventurer Simulation Engine covers all the mechanics, so the goal of this work is to provide enough information for the aspiring Judge to plan an adventure for their fellow players - and then to enjoy it with them once play begins!
+The rest of the Costumed Adventurer Simulation Engine covers all of its mechanics, so the goal of Judging the Game is to provide enough information for aspiring Judges to plan an adventure for their fellow players - and then to enjoy it with them once play begins!

 On The Structure of Reality